OpenDSA/OpenDSA/RST/en/Development/NPComplete.rst

 ..
 Copyright (c) 2012-2013 by the OpenDSA Project Contributors, and
 .. distributed under an MIT open source license.

+..
+Hopefully this module is now obsolete.
+Its contents ought to be contained in the NPComplete and provingNPC module in the NP chapter.
+But this is left here for the moment, just in case.

 .. avmetadata::
    :author: Cliff Shaffer
    :topic: NP-completeness